CERNphone Frequently Asked Questions (FAQ)¶

 Regular phones (analogue, softphones, IP phones, mobiles etc) are not safety devices nor should be considered as such under no circumstances!
 If you have safety-related communication requirements, you may need a Level-3 alarm system for a direct link to the CERN Fire Brigade; please discuss your safety needs directly with HSE.

-1. I migrated my number to CERNphone and as announced, my SfB/Alcatel physical desktop phone has stopped working.
+1. I migrated my number to CERNphone and as announced, my Alcatel physical phone has stopped working.
 Can't I have it working in parallel to CERNphone?

-No, as a given number must be associated to (and controlled by) a single telephony back-end system.
-In addition, physical phones for personal usage are not supported; you should use the CERNphone applications for telephony.
+No, as a given number must be associated to (and controlled by) a single telephony backend system.
 See also this FAQ.

-3: I migrated to CERNphone, but my Skype for Business / Alcatel settings and preferences (call forwarding, simultaneous ringing, team/delegation etc) have not been migrated.
+3: I migrated to CERNphone, but my Alcatel settings and preferences (call forwarding, simultaneous ringing, team/delegation etc) have not been migrated.
 Can't this be done automatically?

-Unfortunately it is not possible to automatically migrate your Skype for Business or Alcatel settings and preferences to CERNphone.
+Unfortunately it is not possible to automatically migrate your Alcatel settings and preferences.
 However, it will be easy for you to configure them on CERNphone by following the CERNphone User Portal manual instructions.